 Assess the damage that you've received immediately after your run and in the week following.
 If you’ve suffered a muscle strain or are feeling pain in a joint you may need advice or treatment.
 If pain or injury persists listen to your body and go and get this checked out immediately.

-As a physio I often see over-use injuries a couple of weeks after the marathon where runners have tried to get back into training too quickly.
 In the first couple of days after the event you shouldn’t be doing any running.
 The most common concern which drives people to over-train too quickly is loss of fitness, but there is little loss of conditioning in the couple of weeks you take off to recover.
 Keep active by doing gentle, low impact exercise such as walking or swimming to avoid straining yourself.

 After the race